-When I first spotted BookShark at a homeschool conference it looked very familiar to me—lots of real books for each level, parent guides to coordinate learning, and grid-charts showing what pages are to be read in each book each day.
+When I first spotted the BookShark™ display at a homeschool conference, it looked very familiar to me—lots of real books for each level, parent guides to coordinate learning, and grid charts showing what pages are to be read in the books each day.
 I thought it looked very similar to Sonlight's curriculum.
-It turns out that BookShark is a spin off from the owners of Sonlight, operating as a separate company.
-Since both programs are so similar to one another, read my review of Sonlight for a more comprehensive explanation of how both programs work.
-BookShark is available for kindergarten through eighth grade.
+It turned out that BookShark was a spin-off from Sonlight, operating as a separate company to offer a secular option that is similar to Sonlight's Christian curriculum.
+While programs shared many features at first, they have been gradually diverging further apart from one another.